These links and books will help you with specific aspects of historical research and writing.

 - Professional Writing and Technical Communication Program

-- History Department guidelines for Junior Writing Seminars
+- Guidelines for History Junior Writing Seminars

 Writing Centers at other colleges and universities